BigBIueWhale/multilateration_visualizer/electron/README.md

 * Main server application handled in one main class `electron/src/main/src/MyApp.ts`, that is instantiated, initialized, and cleaned up in `electron/src/main/main.ts`
 * Type checking by default when building. electron-react-boilerplate has `transpileOnly: true` enabled in webpack.config.base so I disabled it to enable type checking.
 * `protobuf/compile_ts_proto.bat` generates a ts file that is required for building this project: `electron/src/shared/src/proto/grpc_api.ts`
+* Version number, project name, description, contact information, contributers, website etc. were updates in the package.json files.
+* Icon was changed to this project's icon.